Australia-UK FTA negotiating aims and approach

 Trade in services

-The UK is Australia’s third largest services trading partner, with two-way services trade worth over $15.2 billion in 2018-19.
+The UK is Australia’s third-largest services trading partner, with two-way services trade worth $13.9 billion in 2019-20.
 Australia will seek to secure ambitious commitments from the UK that strengthen our trade relationship across all services sectors, including in financial and professional services.

 Australia’s objective is to develop a best practice framework to support both Parties’ world-leading professional services industries.
 This will include establishing ambitious provisions on mutual recognition of professional qualifications.